|

 Rufus of Ephesus (110-180 CE), the physician of the Emperor Trajan.
 This ancient

-recipe outlines the proportions for the following ingredients: raisins, wine,
+recipe outlines the proportions for raisins, wine,

 honey, asphaltum, bdellium, camel grass, sweet flag, cyperus tuber,